zoe-1/fg/article.md

 Abstract - Governance of Free and Open Knowledge

-By Jon Swenson and contributors
+By Jon Swenson and contributors <br>
 License: Creative Commons Attribution-ShareAlike 4.0 International Public License

 The Free and Open Source software movement needs to make a strategic shift in how they think